aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 Since we're leaking the abstraction that the bootstrap script currently provides on EKS-optimized AMIs, we can consider two paths to make the UX easier while keeping the flexibility this option provides -
 1. Expose new tiny helper scripts which makes it easy for everyone to make modifications to kubelet configuration.
 Something like `set-container-runtime.sh`, `max-pods-calculator.sh` (this already exists), `merge-kubelet-params.sh` and so on.
-2. We continue to maintain `spec.kubeletConfiguration` in tbe Provisioner.
+2. We continue to maintain `spec.kubeletConfiguration` in the Provisioner.
 For use cases where Karpenter cares about the kubelet config (node allocatable, max pods etc), you can specify it directly within the kubelet config.
 For everything else, you can modify the configuration directly via a UserData script.

 I'm learning towards implementing *both* of the above.